KunalKatiyar/santulankarta/README.md

 - Performs health checks on backend servers to ensure their availability.
 - Proxies requests to healthy backend servers for processing.

+## Why the name?

+Santulankarta is the sankrit term for "Balancer".

 ## Getting Started

 ### Prerequisites